Hell.com

-Hell.com is an internet domain which has achieved a degree of notoriety due to its name, and an intentionally mysterious website that existed there from August 1995 to 2009 created by the first registrant of the domain, artist Kenneth Aronson.
+Hell.com is a domain name that achieved a degree of notoriety due to its name, and an intentionally mysterious website that existed there from August 1995 to 2009 created by the first registrant of the domain, artist Kenneth Aronson.
 The domain was sold by Aronson in 2009.

-Hell.com under Aronson ownership
+Under Aronson ownership

 Several versions of the Hell.com website were created during Aronson's ownership of the domain.
-All the designs in the areas generally available to the public were simple and sparse, but employed mysterious text, purposefully difficult navigation and javascript tricks to create an intriguing experience that suggested something deeper, and which appealed to curious visitors, hackers, and others.
+All the designs in the areas generally available to the public were simple and sparse, but employed mysterious text, purposefully difficult navigation and JavaScript tricks to create an intriguing experience that suggested something deeper, and which appealed to curious visitors, hackers, and others.

 The site was described as "a very private and somewhat mysterious place for Net-artists to hang out and create Web-art [or Net-art, as it was called in the late 1990s], without being directly visible to the grand public."

 A more jaundiced view was that Aronson had simply chanced upon an available domain, and decided to use it for Web art that provoked curiosity, entertained, and "messed with the visitors' heads."

 A commercial art gallery that represented Aronson stated: "Hell.com stood as an iconic example of the potential for avant-garde expression in the digital realm.
 It is remembered as a piece of internet history that symbolized an era of online creativity and mystery."